lief-project/LIEF/doc/sphinx/extended/disassembler/index.rst

 - |lief-asm-riscv-instruction|
 - |lief-asm-ebpf-instruction|

-In Python, one can check the effective type of a :class:`lief.assembly.Instruction` with ``isinstance(...)``:
+In Python, you can check the effective type of a :class:`lief.assembly.Instruction` with ``isinstance(...)``:

 .. code-block:: python